 After presenting favorable evidence to the prosecutor, we were able to work out a plea deal.
 Under the deal, our client pleaded guilty to statutory rape.
 In return, he received no prison time and was not required to register as a sex offender.

-5.6.
-Fighting a case at trial
+Fighting a Case at Trial

 Television shows would have us believe that prosecutors only go to trial when the accused is guilty.
+This is simply not true.

 As former cops and prosecutors, we know the pressure prosecutors are under.
 Sometimes they are trying to show the community that they are “doing something.”
+Sometimes, they just get it wrong.

-Defendants found guilty of sex crimes in California have the opportunity to present “mitigating factors” during sentencing.
+People found guilty of sex crimes in California have the opportunity to present “mitigating factors” during sentencing.
+These factors may persuade the judge to impose a more lenient sentence.

 Mitigating factors in sex crime cases can include (but are not limited to):